munificent/game-programming-patterns/book/bytecode.markdown

     * *Code generation is simpler.* When you get around to writing the compiler or tool that outputs bytecode, you'll find it simpler to generate stack-based bytecode.
 Since each instruction implicitly works from the top of the stack, you just need to output instructions in the right order to pass parameters between them.

     * *You have more instructions.* Each instruction only sees the very top of the stack.
-This means that to generate code for something like `a = b + c`, you need separate instructions to move `a` and `b` to the top of the stack, perform the operation, then move the result `c`.
+This means that to generate code for something like `a = b + c`, you need separate instructions to move `a` and `b` to the top of the stack, perform the operation, then move the result into `c`.

 * **With a register-based VM:**

     * *Instructions are larger.* Since instructions need arguments for stack offsets, a single instruction needs more bits.
 For example, an instruction in <span name="lua">Lua</span> -- probably the most well-known register-based VM -- is a full 32-bits.
-It uses 6 bits for the instruction itself, and the rest are arguments.
+It uses 6 bits for the instruction type, and the rest are arguments.

     <aside name="lua">